October/November 2021 exam series

 - grades will be determined by a student’s performance in an exam for all subjects, except for art and design qualifications.

 AS and A level exams will be held in October, while GCSE exams will take place in November and December.

 On 14 May 2021, Ofqual confirmed that the adjustments that were due to be applied in summer 2021 will also apply to the autumn 2021 exam series for GCSE.

 We're pleased to confirm that we will be offering an additional International GCSE series in November 2021.
 This is an additional arrangement for 2021 only.
 We’ll be running a focused January 2022 series.

 We currently offer an October series for International AS/A level (IAL) and this will go ahead as planned in October 2021.
 In addition, selected units will be made available to provide an opportunity for students to achieve what they need for progression.
-We also offer a January series and this will also go ahead as planned in January 2022.
+We also offer a January International A Level series and this will go ahead as planned in January 2022.

 Across these two series, at least one exam opportunity for each modular IAL unit will be available before the May/June 2022 series.